Convergence of an iterative scheme for the Monge-Amp\`ere eigenvalue problem with general initial data: Energy characterization of Monge--Amp ere eigenfunctions

 so, by (\ref{Ru_con})

-We would like to show that $w_{\infty}$ is a Monge-Amp\`ere eigenfunction of $\Omega$.
+We would like to show that $w_{\infty}$ is a Monge--Amp\`ere eigenfunction of $\Omega$.
 In the proof of Theorem \ref{IISthm}, we used the monotonicity property of the scheme (\ref{IIS}) given by Lemma \ref{AKR}.
 Finding a direct proof from (\ref{Rlam}) leads us to the following question: \begin{question} Assume that $u\in \K$ satisfies $R(u) =\lambda[\Omega]$.
-Is $u$ a Monge-Amp\`ere eigenfunction? \end{question} It is well known that for a connected, open and bounded domain in $\Omega\subset\R^n$, if $v\in W^{1, 2}_0(\Omega)\backslash \{0\}$ satisfies
+Is $u$ a Monge--Amp\`ere eigenfunction? \end{question} It is well known that for a bounded domain in $\Omega\subset\R^n$, if $v\in W^{1, 2}_0(\Omega)\backslash \{0\}$ satisfies

-where $\lambda_1$ is the first eigenvalue of the Laplace operator with zero boundary condition in $\Omega$ then $v$ is in fact a first eigenfunction of the Laplace operator on $\Omega$.
+where $\lambda_1$ is the first eigenvalue of the Laplace operator with zero boundary condition in $\Omega$, then $v$ is in fact a first eigenfunction of the Laplace operator on $\Omega$.

-An affirmative answer to Question \ref{EVPQ} will provide a nonlinear analogue of the above result.
-We partially answer Question \ref{EVPQ} in the affirmative under the hypotheses of interior $C^3$ regularity and strict convexity for $u$.
-In view of the regularity for the Monge-Amp\`ere eigenfunction in Theorem \ref{ev_thm}, these conditions are natural though quite restrictive. \begin{lem} Let $\Omega$ be a bounded open convex domain in $\R^n$.
-Let $\lambda[\Omega]$ be the Monge-Amp\`ere eigenvalue of $\Omega$.
-Assume that $u\in \K\cap C^{3}(\Omega)$ with $D^2 u>0$ in $\Omega$ and $R(u) =\lambda[\Omega]$.
-Then $u$ is a Monge-Amp\`ere eigenfunction of $\Omega$. \end{lem} Using Proposition \ref{reg_prop} and (\ref{uwinfi}), we find that the function $w_{\infty}$ in the proof of Theorem \ref{IISthm} satisfies the hypotheses of Lemma \ref{ev_energy} so we can also use this lemma to conclude that $w_{\infty}$ is a Monge-Amp\`ere eigenfunction of $\Omega$, thus bypassing the arguments after (\ref{uwinfi}) in {\it Step 2} there. \begin{proof}[Proof of Lemma \ref{ev_energy}] Suppose that $u\in \K\cap C^{3}(\Omega)$, with $D^2u>0$ in $\Omega$ and $R(u) =\lambda[\Omega]$.
-Then $u$ is uniform convex in each compact subset of $\Omega$, that is, if $E\subset\Omega$ is compact then $D^2 u\geq c(E, u)>0$ in $E$.